The Board of Directors: Reflecting the diversity of our operations

 The President and CEO attends committee meetings as a guest.

-The mandate of the Digital Technologies Committee is as follows:
+The committee’s mandate is as follows:

-- The strategic alignment of digital technologies and their strategic coherence with Hydro‑Québec’s operational technologies;
+- The strategic alignment of digital technologies and their strategic coherence with Hydro‑Qué;bec’s operational technologies

-- Data valorization and protection;
+- Data governance, valorization and protection

-- Follow-up on major digital technology projects and initiatives that are identified.
+- Follow-up on major digital technology projects and initiatives